aazuspan/blog/content/blog/nested_modules.md

 I decided to simplify the structure to a single, monolithic module, moving all of the code into `styles.` The result was a **72% reduction** in import time, down to an average of only **0.551 seconds**.

 {{<figure src="/images/posts/nested_modules/nested_modules_brain.jpg" alt="A meme of a brain expanding.
-Alongside, the caption goes from 'Putting all your code in one file because its easy', to 'Splitting your code up into submodules', to 'Building a complex network of nested sub-modules', to 'Realizing thats slow and putting all your code back in one file.'">}}
+Alongside, the caption goes from 'Putting all your code in one file because its easy', to 'Splitting your code up into submodules', to 'Building a complex network of nested sub-modules', to 'Realizing that's slow and putting all your code back in one file.'">}}

 So, will I build all of my Earth Engine modules in a single file from now on?
 Probably not.
 Being able to organize complex projects across multiple files dramatically improves maintainability, and that may be worth the cost in performance.
 However, I will pay closer attention to module structure, and avoid chained imports like I had in `snazzy` whenever possible.